michelalbonico/replication-package-fork-study-iort/README.md

 ## Selected Repositories

-This work resulted in the following list of IoRT repositories.
+This work resulted in the following list of IoRT repositories (sorry for the image).

 ![Selected Repositories](./selected-repos.png)